bagisto/bagisto-docs/src/advanced/artisan-commands.md

 # Artisan Commands Reference

 Bagisto provides custom Artisan commands for installation, indexing, maintenance, and data management.
 These are in addition to Laravel's built-in commands.
+Every signature below is copied from the command class it names.

 ## Installation